Disney reverses course on bid to block wrongful death lawsuit by widower who had Disney+ - KESQ

 “As such, we’ve decided to waive our right to arbitration and have the matter proceed in court.”

+In a statement to CNN, Piccolo’s lawyer Brian Denney said that though Disney had withdrawn its motion to arbitrate, those legal clauses still exist across Disney’s platforms, including on its streaming services and park entrance tickets – posing a similar legal risk for other people in Piccolo’s position.

+“Attempts by corporations like Disney to avoid jury trials should be looked at with skepticism,” he said, calling jury trials a “bedrock of our judicial system.”
+Piccolo will now continue pursuing the case in court, he said.

-Last week, Piccolo’s lawyer Brian Denney had called Disney’s argument “preposterous … so outrageously unreasonable and unfair as to shock the judicial conscience.”
+Last week after Disney’s initial argument, Denney had called the move “preposterous … so outrageously unreasonable and unfair as to shock the judicial conscience.”

 Piccolo’s lawyers also noted that the widower believed he had only signed up for a month-long free streaming trial, as it appears he canceled the subscription before he was ever charged.